Schuylkill and Susquehanna Navigation Company: 18th century

 subscribed, and when the books had been open the required fifteen days no less than forty-six thousand shares were subscribed.
 This was acclaimed "another instance of the public spirit of the inhabitants of this state," though in reality it testifies chiefly to the speculative spirit then running riot.
 The subscriptions were reduced by lottery to one thousand shares, and canal scrip was soon selling at an advance.
 Several months later, the first financial panic in the new United States occurred, the panic of 1792.
 This impacted the availability of cash for subscribers to fulfill their obligations from the previous December and the Company agreed to take notes in lieu of cash.

 This process of financing the navigation company was managed by Morris in the same time period as large swaths of Northern Pennsylvania were being developed by the managers of the company.

-The fundamental problem was that speculators such as Robert Morris had too much credit.
+The problem was that speculators such as Robert Morris had too much credit.
 Often using the land to which "...they had only preliminary claim, either selling, encumbering them with mortgages or using them as collateral for loans."
 The Schuylkill and Susquehanna Navigation company prospectus promised greater trade and settlement, thus raising the value of the lands.
 In addition to the two navigation companies, Robert Morris, and other managers "...established no less than six companies of this type between 1793 and 1797."
 These were the Pennsylvania Population Company, Asylum Land Company, North American Land Company, Territorial Land Company, Pennsylvania Land Company, Pennsylvania Property Company.
 This speculative bubble burst in 1796 just when the navigation company was trying to mobilize the financing for its operations.